networkx/networkx/doc/source/reference/classes.multigraph.rst

 .. _multigraph:

 =================================================================
-MultiGraph - Undirected graphs with self loops and parallel edges
+MultiGraph---Undirected graphs with self loops and parallel edges
 =================================================================

 Overview